ardu-info/RGBStateLED/README.md

 * `#include <WifiStateEffect.h>`
 * or create a custom pattern by deriving  `#include <RGBStateLEDEffect.h>`

-Create a global variable and pass the pin no of the red, green and blue channel: e.g. `RGBStatusLed statusLed(D8, D7, D6);` Add `stateLED.begin();` to the init section of your code.
+Create a global variable and pass the pin no of the red, green and blue channel: e.g. `RGBStateLED stateLED(D8, D7, D6);` Add `stateLED.begin();` to the init section of your code.
 Add `stateLED.update();` add the top of the loop method.